marckean/marcseparation/_docs/25-kids_eating.md

 ## My rebuttal

+It's all about understanding my kids and how much they can eat.

-FIrstly, let's define what it really means if a kids says they're full and let's hear it from a kids mind, my son Charlie:
+Firstly, let's define what it really means if a kids says they're full and let's hear it from a kids mind, my son Charlie:

 <audio src="../audio/Definition_of_full_from_a_kids_mind.mp3" type="audio/mpeg" controls>
   I'm sorry.
 You're browser doesn't support HTML5 <code>audio</code>.